 Piyush Lumba runs product management for Azure Data Services, a set of higher level data services such as the Azure Marketplace aimed at helping customers connect with and contribute to the world’s data.
 Prior to this he ran product planning for SQL Azure and Azure AppFabric Services, core elements of Microsoft’s Cloud Computing offering.
 Piyush has been at Microsoft for eight years, and previously worked in business development, business management, product management and strategy roles for the Forefront security product line.
 Prior to Microsoft, Piyush worked in the Telecom/Data communications industry in systems architecture and software development roles across a range of companies including Lucent Technologies, AT&T Bell Laboratories and venture-backed startups.
 Piyush has a B.S.
 Computer Science from the Indian Institute of Technology,...
 Read More.

-Jock Mackinlay is Tableau Software’s Director of Visual Analysis.
-Jock has a Ph.D. in computer science from Stanford University, where he pioneered the automatic design of graphical presentations of relational information.
+Jock Mackinlay is Tableau Software’s Senior Director of Visual Analysis.
+At Stanford University he pioneered the automatic design of graphical presentations of relational information.
 He joined Xerox PARC in 1986, where he collaborated with the User Interface Research Group to develop many novel applications of computer graphics for information access, coining the term “Information Visualization.”
-Much of the fruits of this research can be seen in his book, “Readings in Information Visualization: Using Vision to Think” (Morgan Kauffman, written and edited with Stuart K. Card and Ben Shneiderman).
-Jock is a co-inventor of numerous software patents related to information visualization.
+Much of the fruits of this research can be seen in his book, “Readings in Information Visualization: Using Vision to Think.”
+Jock has a Ph.D. in computer science from Stanford University.

 Kuntal Malia is the Analytics Lead at ModCloth and is focused on using data and quantitative modeling to drive customer-centric decision making.
 In the last five years, she has worked with business teams to address key business questions by identifying meaningful trends, developing predictive models, as well as conducting experiments and tests that led to actionable insights.